Islamic State video shows killing of teen accused as Israeli spy

 Israeli security officials said they were aware of the video but could not confirm that it was authentic.

-The video, about 13 minutes long, showed Musallam on his knees when the boy armed with a pistol and wearing a military uniform fires one bullet into Musallam's forehead.
-The boy then fired three more shots into his body.
+The video, which was about 13 minutes long, showed Musallam on his knees as he listened to the older fighter delivering the verdict in French.

+Then the boy, wearing a military uniform and armed with a pistol, stands face to face with Musallam and fires one bullet into his forehead.
+After Musallam collapsed, the child shot him three more times and chanted "Allahu Akbar!"
+(God is greatest).

-In the video, Musallam said he had joined Islamic State to report to the Israelis on weapons caches, bases and Palestinian recruits.
+In the video, Musallam repeated what he had said last month in an interview published by the group's English language magazine Dabiq, in which he said he had joined Islamic State to report to the Israelis on weapons caches, bases and Palestinian recruits.
 Israel and his family denied that he was an Israeli spy.

+"I tell my father and my son: Repent to God.
+I say to the spies who spy on Islamic State: You will not be successful, they will expose you," Musallam said in the latest video, in Arabic.

 An Israeli security official had said Musallam went to Syria to fight for Islamic State in October last year.